Frank Wise (British politician): Genoa Conference (1922)

-Wise was involved in detailed negotiations about the Russian position and the conditions laid down for their participation in the Genoa Conference 1922.
+Wise was involved in detailed negotiations concerning the Russian position and the conditions for its participation in the 1922 Genoa Conference.
 His role as an adviser to Lloyd George provoked resentment in the Foreign Office, which considered him to have "decidedly left wing views" being an "arch-bolshevist" with little "experience of international politics."
 He was not allowed by the Foreign Office to sit on conference proceedings.

 His involvement in the negotiations at the Genoa Conference that culminated in the Rapallo Treaty between the Soviet Union and Germany, was the subject of much speculation and dispute.
 The treaty cast a shadow of the remainder of the Conference.
 It is suggested that it had major consequences since Germany deliberately broke the West's solidarity towards Soviet Russia to gain its own advantage.
 It was decided to postpone all the difficult issues to a further conference at The Hague in June.
 He attended this but Lloyd George did not and although it was intended to negotiate with the Russians on debts, property, and credits, it failed to reach agreement and the Russians admitted they had nothing new to offer.